Airwallex

 Legacy Banks

-Despite the rise of fintech companies, traditional banks still processed 88% of SME-initiated cross-border transaction flow as of 2023.
-The forecasted decline to 83% by 2024 indicates that while fintech companies are making inroads, traditional banks are expected to retain a substantial share of this market.
+Despite the rise of fintech companies, traditional banks still processed 83% of SME-initiated cross-border transaction flow as of September 2024, but that’s down from 88% in 2023.
+The continued decline indicates that while fintech companies are making inroads, traditional banks are expected to retain a substantial share of this market.
 This suggests that legacy banks remain strong competitors in the cross-border payments sector, posing a challenge to fintech companies like Airwallex.

 Source: Citi